 Netflix

-In June 2007, The team led by Tom recommended to buy Netflix at $2.79, almost 10 months after the team led by David recommended Netflix.
+In June 2007, One team recommended to buy Netflix at $2.79, almost 10 months after the other team recommended Netflix.

 The result?